braddockcg/codicem/README.md

   decode on and off timings from the Morse code keyer on the frontend.

 - `/send_morse_timings` plays back a file of Morse code timings from the server.

+## Frontend

+The Codicem frontend is written in TypeScript and runs in a web browser - even a phone's browser.
+It communicates to the backend using WebSockets.
+The source is in `codicem/frontend/src`.

+## Bluetooth Telegraph Key

+The Bluetooth telegraph key is a straight key connected to a Bluetooth mouse.
+The key wires are soldered to the mouse's left button switch.
+A notch was filed into the plastic side of the mouse, and one of the support posts inside the mouse had to be filed down to fit the wires.

+The wires used were a bit thick, and when the mouse was reassembled top casing was not flush and the plastic left button of the mouse did not reach the switch, but the key worked perfectly.

+The mouse used was a Logitech Pebble i345.

+The modification is documented in photographs located in `codicem/pictures`.

 ## Future Work and Known Issues